 index.html into memory and replace

 __OG_DESCRIPTION__, and any other placeholders with values depending on the current URL.
-Just make sure to sanitize and escape the interpolated values so that they are safe to embed into HTML!
+Make sure to sanitize and escape the interpolated values so that they are safe to embed into HTML!

 If you use a Node server, you can even share the route matching logic between the client and the server.
-However duplicating it also works fine in simple cases.
+However duplicating it also works fine in basic cases.

 Injecting Data from the Server into the Page